ziadalzarka/ziadalzarka/README.md

 >
 > An app that helps connect tutors with students in an easy, interactive and practical experience.
 >
-> Based on Pub/Sub architecture and a graph data model.
+> Based on Pub/Sub architecture, a graph data model and plug-n-play code structure.
 Includes tracing using OpenTracing and Jaeger.
 Supports MongoDB and DynamoDB.
 Supports search using ElasticSearch.

 **🙂 What I am familiar with**